Jintawee-s/data_analyst_portfolio/README.md

 *Data source* [Kaggle.com](https://www.kaggle.com/datasets/psvishnu/bank-direct-marketing)

 ## **Bootcamp Projects**
-I participated in the DataRockie Bootcamp, a four-month data science program in collaboration with adToy.
+I participated in the DataRockie Bootcamp, a four-month data science program in collaboration with 'adToy'.
 Throughout the boot camp, I successfully completed 10 sprints, each consisting of various projects and homework assignments.
 These projects, collectively known as [Bootcamp Projects](https://github.com/Jintawee-s/bootcamp_projects), showcased my learning and progress during the program.

 ## **Certificates**
 The following is a list of my completed certificates (in reverse-chronological order), which I believe serve as an indirect way to showcase my skills: